mikrostew/recipes/markdown/braised-lamb-shanks.md

 OVEN METHOD:

-    Preheat oven to 350°F (175°C).
+* Preheat oven to 350°F (175°C).

-    Wash and pat dry lamb shanks with paper towel.
+* Wash and pat dry lamb shanks with paper towel.

-    Heat 1 tablespoon of oil in a heavy based pot over medium-high heat.
+* Heat 1 tablespoon oil in a heavy-based pot over medium-high heat.
 Sear two shanks in the hot oil until browned on all sides.
 Repeat with remaining shanks and oil.
 Transfer to a plate, tent with foil to keep warm, set aside.

-    To the pan juices, sauté the carrots and diced onions until softened, (about 3 minutes), then add garlic and cook for 1 minute.
+* Sauté the carrots and diced onions in pan juices until softened, (about 3 minutes), then add garlic and cook for 1 minute.

-    Return the shanks back into the pot; season with 1 teaspoon coarse salt and 1/2 teaspoon ground pepper.
+* Return the shanks to the pot; season with 1 teaspoon salt and 1/2 teaspoon ground pepper.
 Sprinkle with flour, toss well and cook for 4-5 minutes to brown the flour.

-    Add stock, wine, puree, tomato paste, bouillon and herbs.
+* Add stock, wine, puree, tomato paste, bouillon and herbs.
 Bring to a simmer on the stove.

-    Cover, transfer to lower part of the oven and cook for 2 1/2 hours, or until the meat is fall apart tender (adjust the heat so that the liquid simmers very slowly).
+* Cover, transfer to lower part of the oven and cook for 2 1/2 hours, or until the meat is fall-apart tender (adjust the heat so that the liquid simmers very slowly).
 Gently transfer the shanks onto a plate; tent to keep warm.

-    Discard the bay leaves from the sauce and place pot onto stove.
+* Discard the bay leaves from the sauce and place pot onto stove.
 Simmer sauce over medium heat until thickened to your desired consistency.
-    OPTIONAL: skim off any additional fat which rises to the surface.
+Optionally skim off any additional fat which rises to the surface.
 You should be left with about 3 cups of sauce thick enough to lightly coat the back of a spoon.
-     *If the sauce is too thick, add a few tablespoons of stock.
+If the sauce is too thick, add a few tablespoons of stock.
 If the sauce is too thin, boil it over medium heat for about 10 minutes, or until reduced to the right consistency.

-(See notes about thickening.)
-    Taste for seasoning and adjust salt and pepper, if desired.
+* Taste for seasoning and adjust salt and pepper, if desired.
 Add the shanks back into the pot of sauce.
 Garnish with parsley and serve with mashed potatoes, rice or pasta.
-    To serve the following day, allow the casserole to cool completely, cover and refrigerate.
-    The day of serving, remove from refrigerator for at least an hour before reheating.
-Place over medium-low heat and let simmer gently for about 10 - 15 minutes, basting the shanks and vegetables with the sauce.

-Notes
 STOVE TOP:

     Wash and pat dry lamb shanks with paper towel.